Bertha armyworm (Mamestra configurata)

 Warning: Do not apply if bees are working in blooming mint.

-- acephate (Acephate 90WDG) at 1 lb ai/a.
-PHI 14 days.
+- acephate (Acephate 90WDG, Orthene) at 1 lb ai/A. PHI 14 days.
 REI 24 hr.
-Limit 2 treatments.
 Retreatment interval 7 days.
-Do not exceed 2 lb ai/a per season.
-Do not feed spent mint hay to animals.
+Do not exceed 2 lb ai/A per season, nor make more than two applications per crop season.
+The grazing of animals on treated areas, and the feeding of spent mint hay to animals are prohibited.

 - Burkholderia spp.
-(Venerate XC) at 1 to 8 qt/a.
-PHI 0 days.
+(Venerate XC) at 1 to 4 quarts/A. PHI 0 days.
 REI 4 hr.
 Armyworms only.
 OMRI-listed for organic use.